 When to Use Annotations

 It’s a good idea to use annotations to Mark any important date within your report.
 Because annotations provide context, create them for any changes that may affect your data.
-Anything that causes an increase or decrease in traffic is essential to add as an annotation.
+Anything that causes an increase or decrease in traffic must be added as an annotation.
 These include things such as:

 - Email campaigns you’ve sent